VIDEO COURSE

 Serialized stories: outline your big arc

 Perhaps it helps to think of a chronological series as one gigantic novel divided into smaller sections.
-The stories that run through these installments are thus all leading up to the final moment where the central conflict is resolved.
+The stories that run through these installments are thus all leading up to the final moment where the central problem is resolved.

 With that in mind, you’ll want to sketch out certain key points within your series, and that includes the ending.
-You don’t have to know every detail about the final climax, and some of your preconceptions might change as you write.
+You don’t have to know every detail about the final high point, and some of your preconceptions might change as you write.
 Using Harry Potter as an example, here are a few of the things you may wish to nail down:

 How the story starts.
 Harry Potter finds out he’s a wizard and is accepted to Hogwarts.